 In July 2014, Johns Hopkins Hospital agreed to a $190 million settlement.
 With more than 8,000 former patients of Dr. Levy involved in the claim, it is reported to be the largest settlement in U.S. history involving sexual misconduct by a physician.

 In a similarly horrifying case, Delaware pediatrician Earl Bradley was convicted in 2011 of sexually assaulting former patients.
-Schochor, Federico and Staton represented the largest number of plaintiffs in this class action lawsuit, that eventually settled for $123 million.
+Schochor and Staton, P.A. represented the largest number of plaintiffs in this class action lawsuit, that eventually settled for $123 million.

 “Class action cases are not easy claims to take on.
 It requires bringing together counsel from various law firms, compiling endless documents, and a willingness to litigate a case for a long time against tough adversaries.
 But, at our firm, our attorneys work hard to get justice for as many victims as possible.
 In the end, tipping the scales in the victim’s favor makes it worth it,” said Mr. Schochor.